hashgraph/hedera-hcs-sxc-java/README.md

 ### hcs-sxc-java-simple-message-demo

-This is a simple messaging demo between two participants.
-All messages sent from one participant are pushed to the Hedera HCS service and each participant subscribes to a mirror node to receive the consensus messages.
+This is a simple messaging demo between three participants.
+All messages sent from one participant are sent to the Hedera HCS service and each participant subscribes to a mirror node to receive the consensus messages.

+You can run the demo with or without encryption.
+If the demo is run without encryption, all communications are in clear text and all participants see the messages.
+If the demo is run with encryption, then only the participants who share a key with the sender can read and decrypt the messages.
+In the samples provided, player 1 can communicate with players 2 and 3, but 2 and 3 don't communicate with each other.

 To run the demo, first create a new HCS topic using the CreateTopic class in the examples and edit the `config.yaml` file to reflect the new topic id.
 This is to ensure that when you run the demo, you don't receive messages from someone else who you may be sharing a topic id with - although that could be fun.
 Also check other details such as the mirror node, hedera network, etc... are correct.